University of East Anglia

 The region around Norwich has much to offer.
 Just outside of Norwich are the Norfolk Broads, with its series of rivers and lakes, and the Norfolk coastline, with wildlife sanctuaries and miles of stunning sandy beaches.

 Students may earn up to 30 hours of KU credit for the year.
 Most disciplines are offered in the Humanities, Social Sciences, Natural Sciences, Engineering, Business, Education and Health Fields.
 Students are encouraged to visit each university's website to determine which university offers the best selection of courses to meet graduation requirements.
-Course catalogs are located in the OSA Resource Library.
+Course catalogs are located in the Study Abroad & Global Engagement Resource Library.

 Courses and grades will be posted as KU equivalents on your KU transcript and grades will figure into your KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit and grades, and their application toward graduation.

-Click here to learn how to select courses at East Anglia: Course Selection Guide
+Learn how to select courses at East Anglia with the Course Selection Guide (.pdf.)

-Open to KU students who have achieved junior status by the beginning of the program and who have a minimum cumulative GPA of 2.8.
-Exceptions may be made for sophomores with high academic qualifications who meet the course prerequisites.
+Open to KU students who have achieved junior status by the beginning of the program and who have a minimum cumulative GPA of 3.0.
+Sophomores with high academic qualifications who meet the course prerequisites will also be considered.
 Some of the British sites may have additional requirements, including pre-requisites and number of credit hours completed.